- Editorial Team

 - Authors wishing to include figures, charts or text passages that have already been published elsewhere are required to obtain permission from the copyright holder(s) and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 - It is the responsibility of each author to ensure that papers submitted to this journal are written with ethical standards in mind and that they do not contain plagiarism.
-Authors affirm that the article contains no unfounded or unlawful statements and does not violate the rights of others.
+The authors affirm that the article contains no unfounded or unlawful statements and does not violate the rights of others.

 - When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editorial office or publisher and cooperate to address the issue in accordance with COPE guideline.